Coinbird/RobotControlBT/README.md

 # RobotControlBT

-Simple robotic control from Bluetooth RC Car app
+Simple robotic control from "Bluetooth RC Car" app on Android

 ## Using "Arduino Bluetooth RC Car" application for Android, implement basic teleoperation of a robot:
   * TS 100 Tank Base